-- 3) If one of the following conditions is satisfied, not judge protective time. - Compressor running frequency(fr) is more than test frequency(TestFre). - Compressor running frequency is equal to test frequency, T4 is more than 15°C(59°F) or T4 fault. - Change setting temperature. - Turbo or sleep function on/off - Various frequency limit shutdown occurs.
+- 3) If one of the following conditions is satisfied, not judge protective time. - Compressor running frequency(fr) is more than test frequency(TestFre). - Compressor running frequency is equal to test frequency, T4 is more than 15°C(59°F) or T4 fault. - Change setting temperature. - Turning on/off turbo or sleep function - Various frequency limit shutdown occurs.